Call to book01904 734 939

 Day 2 - Pretoria

-Our flight arrives this morning, and we transfer to our hotel in nearby Pretoria, a handsome city filled with stunning jacaranda trees that's one of South Africa's three capitals.
+Our flight arrives this morning and we transfer to our hotel in nearby Pretoria, a handsome city that's one of South Africa's three capitals and is filled with stunning jacaranda trees.
 On the way, we pause at the Voortrekker Monument.
-This enormous structure is dedicated to the history of South Africa, and is found in a nature reserve close to the city.
-En-route to Pretoria, we pay a visit to a local restaurant where we enjoy lunch.
+This enormous structure is dedicated to the history of South Africa and is found in a nature reserve close to the city.
+En route to Pretoria, we visit a local restaurant for a delicious lunch.

 Day 3 - The Pride of Africa